-Supply Chain Management- Accelerated, BS
+Supply Chain Management- Accelerated, Bachelor's

 If revenue is the heartbeat of business, supply chain is the pulse.
 Regardless of industry, Supply Chain professionals play a key role in ensuring efficient flow of information, product, and money from suppliers and their suppliers, through a company on to the company's customers and their customers -- all to aid revenue growth, in part, through cost reduction.

 Supply Chain is massive part of every single company — every single firm that manufactures or distributes anything to market dedicates a significant amount of time and resources to their supply chain.The DeSales bachelor's degree combines core business administration courses with relevant coursework in supply chain management to help prepare you for a career in this life-blood aspect of business.